 - Evenly distribute the fruit all over the pan.
 Fold the extra dough in towards the middle.

-- Brush the edges of the dough with the egg wash.
+- Brush the edges of the dough with the egg wash (whisk the egg and water).
 Sprinkle 2 tbsp of sugar around the edges.

 - Bake for 35-40 minutes or until the crust is golden brown and the juices are bubbling.